simon-javier/backup-manuscript-thesis/main.typ

 ==== Theoretical Framework
 #figure(
   image("img/theoretical-framework.png"),
-  caption: [Integrated Deep Learning and Probabilistic Diagnostic Framework for Fingernail-Based Systemic Disease Detection], )
+  caption: [Integrated Deep Learning and Probabilistic Diagnostic Framework for Fingernail-Based Systemic Disease Detection #cite(<debnath_framework_2020>, form: "normal")], )

 The theoretical framework integrates deep learning and probabilistic modeling to create a comprehensive system for fingernail-based systemic disease detection, drawing inspiration from AI-driven diagnostic methodologies.
 It adapts principles from frameworks like #cite(<debnath_framework_2020>, form: "prose"), which emphasize systematic processing, feature extraction, and response generation in AI systems.

 The process begins with users uploading fingernail images via a user interface, followed by input handling and preprocessing steps such as normalization, resizing, and augmentation to enhance image quality and variability.
 Feature extraction employs CNNs (e.g., ResNet, MobileNet) to identify visual patterns, while intent recognition classifies nail disorders (e.g., clubbing, pitting) and entity recognition isolates specific biomarkers.
 A knowledge integration module, populated with clinical literature and health data, supports probabilistic inference using models like Naïve Bayes and Bayesian Inference, generating risk assessments and recommendations.
 A feedback loop ensures continuous improvement by merging new data into the knowledge base, with third-party services providing external validation to enhance reliability.

-#pagebreak()
 ==== Conceptual Framework
 The conceptual framework provides a practical workflow for implementing the theoretical foundation, detailing the process from data collection to system deployment.
 It is divided into three phases: input, process, and output.

-#figure(placement: none, image("img/ConceptualFramework.png"), caption: [Conceptual Framework of the Study])
+#figure(image("img/ConceptualFramework.png"), caption: [Conceptual Framework of the Study])

 The input phase involves collecting fingernail images from datasets like Kaggle and Roboflow, supplemented by local health data to inform probabilistic inference.
-The process phase includes data cleaning (normalization, noise reduction), segmentation to isolate fingernail regions, and augmentation (flipping, scaling, brightness adjustment) to enhance dataset diversity.
+The process phase includes data cleaning (normalization, noise reduction) and augmentation (flipping, scaling, brightness adjustment) to enhance dataset diversity.
 Feature extraction using CNNs (e.g., ResNet, MobileNet, EfficientNet) precedes model training with a split dataset (80% training, 20% testing), employing CNNs for classification and probabilistic models (e.g., Naïve Bayes, Bayesian Inference) for inference.
 Evaluation metrics (sensitivity, recall, confidence intervals) guide hyperparameter tuning, leading to the selection of the best-performing model.
 The output phase delivers probabilistic classifications of nail disorders, systemic disease likelihoods (e.g., diabetes: 85%), and recommendations for medical consultation, with deployment into a mobile or web application for global accessibility.